TNO/SynthML/plugins/com.github.tno.pokayoke.activitysynthesis/examples/robot_movement/README.md

 ## Opening the example in SynthML

 To open the robot movement example in SynthML:
-1. Create a new UML project in SynthML, via 'File' -> 'New' -> 'UML Project'.
+1. Create a new UML project in SynthML, via _File_ -> _New_ -> _UML Project_.
-2. Open the SynthML viewpoint: right-click on the newly created UML project, click 'Viewpoints Selection', enable the 'A_SynthML' checkbox, and click 'OK'.
+2. Open the SynthML viewpoint: right-click on the newly created UML project, click _Viewpoints Selection_, enable the _A_SynthML_ checkbox, and click _OK_.
 3. Copy and paste the `model.uml` and `representations.aird` files that are in this directory, to the newly created UML project, replacing the original two files in the UML project.

-In the Outline view, you should now be able to see the contents of the UML model by clicking on the small arrow left of the `model.uml` file.
+In the _Outline_ view, you should now be able to see the contents of the UML model by clicking on the small arrow left of the `model.uml` file.
 Inside `<Model> Model`, you can double-click on `Model Class Diagram` to see a diagram of the UML class containing the variables, requirements, specification of the to-be-synthesized activity, etc., of the example.
 The two robots are defined as variables `robot1` and `robot2`, which are of type `Location`, which is defined as an enumeration with literals for the eight locations (`LocA`, `LocB`, etc.)
 The Boolean variables `visitedA`, `visitedB`, etc., indicate whether the corresponding location has been visited.
 The `initiator` variable indicates which robot should make the first move.

-In the Outline view, inside `<Class> System`, you can explore the actions for moving the robots.
+In the _Outline view_, inside `<Class> System`, you can explore the actions for moving the robots.
 For example, `<<FormalElement>> <Opaque Behavior> robot1_A_to_B` moves `robot1` from location `LocA` to location `LocB`.
-This action has guard `robot1 = LocA`, and effects `robot1 := LocB, visitedB := true, initiator := IRRELEVANT`, as can be seen in the SynthML tab as part of the Properties view.
+This action has guard `robot1 = LocA`, and effects `robot1 := LocB, visitedB := true, initiator := IRRELEVANT`, as can be seen in the _SynthML_ tab as part of the _Properties_ view.

 Apart from the actions, you can also explore the requirements of the example system.
 For example, `Requirement_LocA_visited` expresses the requirement that any robot can only move to location `LocA` when that location has not yet been visited.